Emreerdog/mbase_nlquery/README.md

 It internally uses the [Qwen2.5-7B-Instruct-NLQuery](https://huggingface.co/MBASE/Qwen2.5-7B-Instruct-NLQuery) model to convert the provided natural language into SQL queries and executes it through the database client SDKs (PostgreSQL only for now).
 However, the execution can be disabled for security.

-MBASE NLQuery doesn't require the user to supply a schema or table information on the database.
-User only needs to supply mundane parameters such as: database address, port, username, password etc.
+MBASE NLQuery doesn't require the user to supply a table information on the database.
+User only needs to supply mundane parameters such as: database address, scheman name, port, username, password etc.

 It serves a single HTTP REST API endpoint called `nlquery` which can serve to multiple users at the same time and it requires a super-simple JSON formatted data to call.

-Also, an MCP server is available to interact with the NLQuery engine.

 ## Features

 - Offline Text-To-SQL generation/executor engine using [Qwen2.5-7B-Instruct-NLQuery](https://huggingface.co/MBASE/Qwen2.5-7B-Instruct-NLQuery) model with [MBASE SDK](https://github.com/Emreerdog/mbase) as an inference SDK which internally uses [llama.cpp](https://github.com/ggml-org/llama.cpp) as an inference engine.
-- Can generate/execute SQLs without externally providing schema or table information.
+- Can generate/execute SQLs without externally providing table information.
 - Higher-level security through 'generate_only' at API call to prevent the NLQuery engine to execute the generated SQL.
 - Easy to use single HTTP REST API endpoint named as `nlquery`.
 - HTTPS support through OpenSSL.
 - Simple web UI for testing purposes.
-- MCP server support for MCP client integration.
 - CUDA acceleration by default if NVIDIA GPU is found

 ## Platforms